 Many injuries get worse over time, and psychological injuries can take some time to develop.
-So if you believe your condition has worsened or you’ve developed symptoms of psychological injuries, you should consider lodging a common law claim for a lump sum.
-For example, you may have suffered a minor whiplash injury, however the pain medication you have been taking has started to cause you digestive issues, which are regarded as non-minor.
+So if your injuries have been assessed as minor but you believe your condition has worsened or you’ve developed symptoms of psychological injuries, you should consider claiming a lump sum.
+For example, you may have suffered a minor whiplash injury, but the pain medication you’ve been taking has started to cause you digestive issues, which are regarded as non-minor.

-Common law damages for a lump sum include compensation for:
+Lump sum claims include compensation for:

 12 weeks off work @ $1500 per week @ 95% = $17,100.

-However, Joe will be able to claim a further lump sum to cover the reduction in his future earnings capacity.
+Joe will be able to claim a further lump sum to cover the reduction in his future earnings capacity.

 1 day a week x 18 years = $280,800.

-Lump sum payments for pain and suffering are based on a fixed scale that specifies how much compensation you’ll get depending on the injury you’ve sustained.
+Lump sum payments for pain and suffering are based on a fixed scale that specifies how much you’ll get depending on the injury you’ve sustained.
 However, in most cases the actual amount you receive will be reduced depending on the extent of your injury, on a sliding “partial” scale.

 For example, the scheme provides a substantial payment for the loss of use a limb, so if you’ve suffered a partial loss of use, the payment will be reduced accordingly.

-The biggest mistake you can make is to submit your own common law claim for pain and suffering and simply accept the insurer’s decision – if you do, you’ll almost certainly be a lot worse off than if you have a solicitor arguing your case.
+The biggest mistake you can make is to submit your own lump sum claim for pain and suffering and simply accept the insurer’s decision – if you do, you’ll almost certainly be a lot worse off than if you have a solicitor arguing your case.
 Keep in mind that your solicitor’s fees will be paid out of your settlement, so as long as the solicitor caps their fees at a reasonable rate you’ll be better off financially.